 - Click on ‘Documents’

-Recommended books and websites for individual interview stations
+Recommended books and websites

 - ‘Cracking the Intercollegiate General Surgery FRCS Viva’ by Ball (CRC Press) – the ‘Emergency Surgery’ chapter provides excellent model answers for clinical scenarios.